trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 Um, in terms of the manual checks, whenever something is triggered, um from these automation checks, then a human would then review the mod.
 By the way, if someone changes the texts and images, we also require manual review, to avoid profanity and that content, all of these things, um.

-But if those automated checks have trigged some sort of the issue, or there is suspicous, it would be an manual check.
+But if those automated checks have triggered some sort of the issue, or there is [suspicion], it would be an manual check.

 Also I wanna emphasis that this is continuously evolving process for us, uh so just for example following this incident, we already updated our automatic checks, to um test for this particular vulnerabiliy, and should we identified this particular vulnerability again, it would trigger a manual review, um because we want to double check to make sure that, um, the mod are not compromised.